Equational Axioms for Expected Value Operators: Event spaces and probability functions

 \section{Event spaces and probability functions}

-From~\cite{BP2016} I will recall equations for Boolean algebras, (signed) meadows, and probability functions.\footnote{ In~\cite{BM2015} probabilistic choice is formalised with the meadow of reals as a number system.
-Though entirely different from the current paper, the equations in that paper demonstrate, just as well as the equations in Table~\ref{PF} below, a reasonable compatibility between the requirements of probability calculus and the treatment of division in a meadow.} A Boolean algebra $(B,+,-,\overline{~},1,0)$ may be defined as a system with at least two elements such that $\forall x,y,z\in B$ the well-know postulates of Boolean algebra are valid.
+From~\cite{BP2016} I will recall equations for Boolean algebras, (signed) meadows, and probability functions.
+A Boolean algebra $(B,+,-,\overline{~},1,0)$ may be defined as a system with at least two elements such that $\forall x,y,z\in B$ the well-known postulates of Boolean algebra are valid.
 In order to avoid overlap with the operations of a meadow, Boolean algebras are equipped with notation from propositional logic, thus consider $(B, \vee,\wedge,\neg,\top,\bot)$ and adopt the axioms as presented in Table~\ref{Ba}.
 In~\cite{Pad83} it was shown that the axioms in Table~\ref{Ba} constitute an equational basis for the equational theory of Boolean algebras.

-In the setting of probability functions the elements of the underlying Boolean algebra are referred to as events.\footnote{ Events are closed under $-\vee-$ which represents alternative occurrence and $-\wedge-$ which represents simultaneous occurrence.} I will use ``value'' to refer to an element of a meadow,\footnote{ Rational numbers and real numbers are instances of values.} and a probability function is a particular kind of valuation from events to the values in a signed meadow.\footnote{ The terminology of probability theory has variations, for instance in~\cite{BertsekasT2008} a probability function is referred to as a probability law while constraints on probability laws are referred to as axioms.}
+In the setting of probability functions the elements of the underlying Boolean algebra are referred to as events.
+Events are closed under $-\vee-$ which represents alternative occurrence and $-\wedge-$ which represents simultaneous occurrence.
+The term ``value'' will refer to an element of a cancellation meadow, mainly the meadow of reals and the meadow of rationals.
+A probability function from events to the values in a signed meadow.
+An expression of sort $E$ is an event expression or an event term, an expression of type $V$ is a value expression or equivalently a value term.
+In this paper considerations are limited to structures involving a single name for a probability function only, the function symbol $P$, at least in the 1-dimensional case.
+Table~\ref{PFBC} provides axioms that determine generally agreed boundary conditions for a probability function.
+Table~\ref{PF} contains the axiom for additivity that is included in the axiomatisation of~\cite{BP2016}.
+Together with the axioms for signed meadows and for Boolean algebras we find the following set of axioms: $\BA+\Md+\DO+\Sign+\ABS+\PFBC_{\!P}+ \PFA_P$.